Penny Mordaunt: Post-parliamentary career

+In November 2024, Mordaunt was appointed as Chairwoman for the Coalition for Global Prosperity.

 In February 2025, Mordaunt confirmed to PoliticsHome that she sought a return to the House of Commons.
 This was reiterated on ITV's Peston programme, where she said she was "filling out [her] application form to get on the candidates list", later hinting she would seek to return to the House of Commons before the next election should the right by-election opportunity arise.
 Mordaunt praised current Conservative leader Kemi Badenoch and Shadow Chancellor Mel Stride and said she was "sticking with [Badenoch]" to rebuild the party.

-On 7 October 2025, she declared her support for the UK withdrawing from the European Court of Human Rights, a U-turn from her previous opposition to withdrawal in 2022.
 Mordaunt was present at the 2025 Conservative Party Conference, held from 5–8 October, with The Times reporting she was a "popular figure" at the conference where she sold out both of her books.

 In April 2025, Mordaunt began a part-time paid role with British American Tobacco, as part of its transformation advisory board; she also started paid work with maritime technology company Sub Sea Craft.

 In July 2025, she co-authored a report into antisemitism in the UK with Labour peer Lord Mann commissioned by the Board of Deputies of British Jews.

 In September 2025, Mordaunt was appointed President of the Southend-based charity, The Music Man Project, which provides music education and performance opportunities to people with disabilities.
 She succeeded former Southend West MP David Amess.

+Premiering 21 September 2026, Mordaunt starred in Sky One documentary/drama series, The Wargame.
+She portrayed the role of Defence Secretary in the scenario-based show.